OPS-E2E-PPE/E2E_DocFxV3/E2E_DocsBranch_Dynamic/service/configure-transaction-nodes.md

 1. Select **Save** to add the role assignment.

-For more information on Azure AD access control, see [Manage access to Azure resources using RBAC and the Azure portal](../../role-based-access-control/role-assignments-portal.md)

 For details on how to connect using Azure AD authentication, see [connect to your node using AAD authentication](configure-aad.md).